Remember These? The Most Unbelievable Health Headlines from 2017

 • Published

 One of my favorite things to do is make notes of weird, bizarre, and otherwise nutso health headlines that make the news throughout the year.
 Believe it or not, there is some truth to some of them!
 (Definitely not all, but some.)
-Here were a few that caught my attention in 2017:
+Here were a few that caught my attention, and probably yours!

 WHO to Officially Recognize Video Gaming Disorder as a Mental Health Problem